 My little box of working floppies - that I use over and over to playtest my Crypt games :-)

 Oi, stop drooling over your keyboard.
-Yes, this is a fine selection alright.
-Boy, I love the ST!!!
+Yes, this is a fine selection!
+Boy, I love the ST :-)

-Yep, I'm now surrounded by my collection of Atari ST games and they all work too, which is nice.
+Yep, I'm now surrounded by my collection of Atari ST games and they all work.

 I don't mind admitting it, but Joust is one of those games that I am absolutely terrible at.
-In fact, I could end this right now because I'm that bad.
-It really is quite humiliating!
+In fact, I could end this right now because I really am that bad - it really is quite humiliating!
 However, I also have much affection for flappy jousting, no matter the quality of my skills.
 Joust is something uniquely entertaining and something that thrills as much as it infuriates (me).
-So, it was a pleasure to discover that the Atari ST/e has a jousting competitor.
+So, it was a pleasure to discover that the Atari ST/e has another jousting competitor.

-Winglord was originally a shareware game by Victor Bruhn who kindly released it as freeware a few years ago.
+Winglord was originally a shareware game by Victor Bruhn who has since released it as freeware a few years ago.
 Now, first things first, Winglord can run on either the Atari ST or its sexy sister, the STe.
-However, Victor intended it for the Atari STe as he utilised the Blitter and DMA audio.
-Older STFM's can still play but, won't get to hear the samples and might even suffer visual anomalies due to the lack of a Blitter that handles the smooth 50Hz display.
+However, Victor intended it for the Atari STe as he utilises the Blitter Chip and DMA Audio.
+Older STFM's can still play but, won't get to hear the samples and might even suffer some visual anomalies due to the lack of a Blitter that handles the silky-smooth 50Hz display.

 I struggle to fly whilst the computer cleans up.
 Yup, another drubbing by my faithful Atari ST...